Yangchao Chen School of Biomedical Sciences Faculty of Medicine The Chinese University of Hong Kong Shatin Hong Kong Biography

 Dr. Ford is a medical oncologist and geneticist at Stanford, devoted to studying the genetic basis of breast and GI cancer development, treatment and prevention.
 He received his M.D. degree from the School of Medicine in 1989.
 He is currently Professor of Medicine (Oncology) and Genetics, and Director of the Stanford Cancer Genetics Clinic and the Cancer Genomics Program at the Stanford University Medical Center.
 His clinical interests include the diagnosis and treatment of patients with a hereditary pre-disposition to cancer.
 He is an editor of numerous scientific journals, including Cancer Research, DNA Repair, and PLoS Genetics.
 He has recently been named the founding Editor-in-Chief of JCO Precision Oncology.

-We study the biological role of two Hsp90-binding immunophilins, FKBP51 and FKBP52.
-We have postulated a novel model for the mechanism of action of steroid receptors, where FKBP52 links the receptor-Hsp90 complex to motor proteins favouring receptor retrotransport on cytoskeletal tracts, its passage through the nuclear pore and transcriptional activation.
+He studied the biological role of two Hsp90-binding immunophilins, FKBP51 and FKBP52.
+He postulated a novel model for the mechanism of action of steroid receptors, where FKBP52 links the receptor-Hsp90 complex to motor proteins favouring receptor retrotransport on cytoskeletal tracts, its passage through the nuclear pore and transcriptional activation.
 FKBP51 antagonizes these effects.
 The model was extended to other factors (HSF1, p53, NF-kB) and proposes that the FKBP52/FKBP51 expression ratio regulates the final biological response of factors with pleiotropic action.
-We have also demonstrated that both immunophilins regulate neurodifferentiation, and have identified FKBP51 as a novel mitochondrial factor.
-It shows antiapoptotic action, is overexpressed in tumor cells and enhances telomerase activity.
+He also demonstrated that both immunophilins regulate neurodifferentiation, and have identified FKBP51 as a novel mitochondrial factor.
+It shows antiapoptotic action which is overexpressed in tumor cells and enhances telomerase activity.

 Dr. Amato J. Giaccia obtained his Ph.D. in Pathology/Molecular Biology from the University of Pennsylvania in Philadelphia.
 He is a Professor of Radiation Oncology, Associate Chair for Research & Director of the Division of Radiation & Cancer Biology in the Department of Radiation Oncology.
 He also is the Director of Basic Science at the Stanford Cancer Institute and heads the Radiation Biology Program in Stanford’s Cancer Center.
 He co-authored the sixth & seventh editions of the textbook, “Radiation Biology for the Radiologist,” with Professor Eric Hall from Columbia.
 In addition, he is currently the “Jack, Lulu and Sam Willson Professor in Cancer Biology” in the Stanford University School of Medicine.

-R. Giavazzi IRCCS-Mario Negri Institute for Pharmacological Research Bergamo Italy Biography
+Raffaella Giavazzi IRCCS-Mario Negri Institute for Pharmacological Research Milan Italy Biography

 Dr Raffaella Giavazzi obtained a doctorate (PhD) in Pharmacology from the University of Milan, Italy.
 She holds the Qualification of Professor in General Pathology and in Applied Biology.
 She was a post-doc Fellow at NCI-FCRDC, Frederick, (USA) and Assistant Professor at MD Anderson Hospital, Houston (USA).